Contents

 Excessive Light.

-With their flat or angled positions, skylights gather dirt and particles at a greater rate than windows.
-If you occasionally tidy your windows, you’ll require to clean the skylight regularly.
+With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
+If you occasionally tidy your windows, you’ll require to clean up the skylight regularly.
 Plus, installing the roof is the only method to clean the outside of a skylight.

 Size (Width by Height) Rate.